-The stock options vest quarterly in equal installments over four years and have an exercise price equal to the closing price of our common stock on the Nasdaq Global Market on March 15, 2012 (the grant date) and expire ten years after the grant date.
-The restricted stock is subject to vesting in four installments as follows: one-fourth on December 1, 2012, one-fourth on December 1, 2013, one-fourth on December 1, 2014 and one-fourth on December 1, 2015.
+The stock options vest quarterly in equal installments over four years, have an exercise price equal to \$30.46, the closing price of our common stock on the Nasdaq Global Market on March 6, 2013 (the grant date), and expire ten years after the grant date.
+The restricted stock is subject to vesting in four installments as follows: one-fourth on December 1, 2013, one-fourth on December 1, 2014, one-fourth on December 1, 2015 and one-fourth on December 1, 2016.

-These equity awards were approved by our Compensation Committee following discussion by the full Board.
+These equity awards were considered by our Compensation Committee and then approved by the full Board upon the recommendation of our Compensation Committee.
 Equity awards to our Named Executive Officers and other employees are based primarily on their anticipated future contributions to the creation of stockholder value.
 The Compensation Committee establishes target award amounts for each level within the organization, but individual awards can deviate from these targets provided that aggregate award amounts do not exceed specified pools set by these target award amounts.
 For example, there is a specified pool for all of Dr. Cohen's direct reports, and there is a specified pool for each department within the organization.
 The awards include a combination of stock options and shares of restricted stock allocated according to a fixed ratio applicable to awards granted at all levels within the Company.
-For 2011 and 2012, the ratio was fixed by our Compensation Committee to be 75% stock options and 25% shares of restricted stock.

 We believe our combined use of options and restricted stock appropriately balances our goals of paying for performance and also maintaining employee retention even during downturns in the market price of our stock (which may be due to external factors unrelated to company performance).
 Also, the use of restricted stock along with options also helps control stock dilution from our equity programs.
-Arnosti Consulting assists the Compensation Committee in structuring our equity compensation programs and in making the equity award determinations.
+For our annual 2011 and 2012 awards, the ratio of stock options and shares of restricted stock awards was fixed by our Compensation Committee to be 75% stock options and 25% shares of restricted stock.
+For our 2013 awards, the ratio was fixed to be 85% stock options and 15% shares of restricted stock.
+The